-How to decode Intel/AMD processor names – What processor names mean
+How to decode the AMD Ryzen processor model names

-How to decode Intel Core i7, i5 and i3 processor names
+How to decode Intel Core i9, i7, i5 and i3 processor names

 Most desktop and laptop PCs use processors made by Intel or AMD.
 Intel and AMD processor names can be decoded to give useful information about them.